atmajs/a-di/Readme.md

 #### `2.2.3` _Other ways_

-:bulb: Ideas about better API - please share!
+💬 Ideas about better API - please share!

 ----